Pontinus furcirhinus: Description

 Pontinus furcirhinus has a comparatively thin compressed body which has a depth of 31-38% of its standard length; the body widens with age.
 The nape is flat and there is no occipital pit to the rear of its large eyes.
 Some individuals have a slender, pointed cirrus over the eye.
-The mouth has teeth on its roof and on the sides but none in the front.
-There are 12 spines in the dorsal fin, the third spine is highly elongated, as well as 8-9 soft rays with the last ray being divided at its based and is detached from the body.
-The anal fin has 3 spines and 4 soft rays.
-There is thick glandular tissue on rear margin of fin spines which are though to produce venom.
+The mouth has teeth on its roof and on the sides, but none in the front.
+There are 12 spines in the dorsal fin, the third of which is highly elongated; it also has 8-9 soft rays, with the last ray being divided at its base and detached from the body.
+The anal fin has three spines and four soft rays.
+There is thick glandular tissue on the rear margin of the fin spines, which are thought to produce venom.
 The overall colour is reddish, of varying shades, mottled with white and dark brown and olive spots on their upper body.
 The caudal fin and the soft spined part of the dorsal fin are densely spotted with small dark oblong spots.
 The maximum recorded total length is 27 cm, although 15 cm is more typical.

-Distributuion and habitat
+Distribution and habitat

-Pontinus furcirhinus is found in the eastern Pacific Ocean from southern Baja California and the western and southern Gulf of California south to Peru.
-It has been recorded from Cocos Island and Malpelo Island and the northern Galápagos Islands.
-This bathydemersal species is found at depths down to 300 m over sany and other soft substrates.
+Pontinus furcirhinus is found in the eastern Pacific Ocean, from southern Baja California and the western and southern Gulf of California, south to Peru.
+It has been recorded from Cocos Island, Malpelo Island and the northern Galápagos Islands.
+This bathydemersal species is found at depths down to 300 m over sand and other soft substrates.